Gaps & Punishes

 The most common situation Geras will poke is after using his ,, string.
 Once blocked, Geras will be at a mere -1, which means if Geras uses his + afterwards, it will beat out any attack that is slower than 7 frames.
 After blocking Geras’ ,,, use a 7 frame or faster poke.
 This will at best trade with Geras’ + or beat it out if his poke is mistimed.
 Some characters will also be able to use pokes to low profile underneath Geras’ +.
 If using a character with a fast +, you may also attempt to Flawless Block Geras’ poke for a punish.

 Along with having a quick poke, Geras also has strong Flawless Block Attacks.
 This means that he is able to Flawless Block your poke and punish with an +.
-To stop Geras from Flawless Blocking, use a slightly delayed attack.
+To stop Geras from Flawless Blocking, use a slightly delayed attack or Back Throw.
 By delaying your attack, you will hit Geras out of trying to Flawless Block.
-Another option is to use a Back Throw to prevent from being Flawless Blocked.

-At close-range, Geras is able to stagger his , and , strings for pressure.
+At close-range, Geras is able to stagger his ,,, and , attacks for pressure.
 If you think that Geras will stagger his attack, interrupt with a quick jab or poke.
 It’s important to know that Geras’ ,,,+ will trigger a Krushing Blow if the 3rd hit is the first to connect, so interrupting after , can be extremely risky and not recommended.

 Avoiding Sand Trap